azangru/zeit-serverless-exercise/README.md

 (See `docs/article/ensembl-select.md` as an example of mixing of such syntax).

 # How to publish content
-Push committed changes to this repository.
+Push committed changes to the master branch of this repository.
 A build script will run automatically, and a bot will post a comment to your commit, notifying you whether your changes have been deployed successfully.
 In case of a successful deployment, it will also provide links to where the code has been deployed.

+A push to master will make the changes available at https://zeit-serverless-exercise.now.sh (see below).
+You can also push to your own branches, in which case the bot will still deploy your changes and report to you in a comment to your commit the urls where the changes got deployed.
+Notice that the hostname in the urls will be slightly different; so in order to check your changes you will have to use this modified url.

+No changes to branches other than master will be visible in contextual help on Ensembl website.

 # How to verify the result of your changes